Marokko explore tours

 Day 1: Airport – Casablanca – Rabat (about 2.5 hours)

-Continuing to Rabat, Morocco’s capital, you will see the Hassan Tower and walk through the Oudaya Kasbah before entering your overnight accommodation in a riad in the heart of the Medina.
+Next, you’ll travel to Rabat, Morocco’s elegant capital.
+You’ll visit the historic Hassan Tower and stroll through the charming lanes of the Oudaya Kasbah.
+In the evening, you can unwind in a traditional riad in the heart of the Medina.

 Day 2: Rabat – Assilah – Tangier (about 5–7 hours w/ stops)

-Our first stop will be in Asilah, where you will have the opportunity to explore the city.
+Our first stop is Asilah, where you can take some time to explore the city.

-Asilah is known for its annual festival of art.
-Famous artists from all over the world paint most of the walls of the Medina.
+Asilah is famous for its annual art festival.
+Artists from around the world come to paint the walls of the Medina.

 Day3 : Tangier – Tetoun – Chefchaouen